USEPA/NARS_WaterChem_QC_Example/README.md

 file.edit("code/NLA_QC_document.qmd")
 ```

-The QC processes is rendered by running a separate script.
+The QC process is rendered by running a separate script.
 Open this script by running the following:

 ```{r}
 file.edit("code/Render_document_NLA_example.r")
 ```

 Running the above rendering script will generate an new date-stamped directory in the outputs folder.
-This directory will contain copies of the data files used to run the script, the HTML output, and the flagged observations for QC review in a comma separated file.
+This directory will contain copies of the data files used to run the script, the HTML output, and the flagged observations for QC review in a comma-separated file.
 To view a list of the files an example of an output folder, run the following:

 ```{r}
 list.files("outputs/Example_NLA_Water_Chem_QC_Output_2025-05-08")